rdfostrich/article-versioned-reasoning/content/demo.md

 In order to evaluate the performance of our semantic layer, we executed several queries with inferencing of `rdfs:subClassOf` relationships within the BEAR-B-daily dataset from the [BEAR benchmark](cite:cites bear).
+The BEAR benchmark evaluates using triple pattern queries, which form the basis of more expressive query evaluation.

 To achieve this, we created a derived version of this BEAR-B-daily dataset where we removed all `rdf:type` relationships from instances to classes that can be inferred